How to license your artwork: a beginners guide to artwork licensing

 Lots of artists do one or a combination of these, depending on the terms of each contract.

 2. What does it mean to license artwork?

-Licensing artwork means paying an artist a fee for the commercial use of their artwork.
-Lots of companies do this when they are looking for interesting, high-quality artwork for their products and packaging.
+Licensing artwork means to pay an artist a fee in exchange for using their artwork for commercial purposes.
+Companies often do this when they are looking for interesting, high-quality artwork for their products and packaging.

 3. How do I get royalties for my artwork?